-So, with the release of our Season 4 video series on our YouTube channel, we’ve fielded a lot of questions about how we were able to go on a sheep hunt.
-I mean, they’re not cheap.
+With the release of our Season 4 video series on our YouTube channel, we’ve fielded a lot of questions about how we were able to go on a sheep hunt.
+They are not cheap.
 A fully outfitted fly-in sheep hunt will cost anywhere from $15,000 to $25,000.
-Neither Chase, nor I are rolling in cash.
+Neither Chase nor I are rolling in cash.
 So this was a big spend for each of us.
 How on earth did we do it?

-Before we get into how, there’s a few additional things to consider.
-When selecting an outfitter, you’re signing a legal contract and will make a deposit.
+Before we get into how, there are a few additional things to consider, when selecting an outfitter, you’re signing a legal contract and will make a deposit.
 If you change your mind after the fact, there’s a good chance the money you deposited will be forfeited.
-You should also know that the contract amount isn’t the full amount you’ll need.
-It won’t include things like airfare to and from Alaska, or a tip for your guide and possibly a packer.
-Be sure to be clear about what is and isn’t included, and how much extra money you’ll need.
+You should also know that the contract amount isn’t the total amount you’ll need.
+It won’t include things like airfare to and from Alaska or a tip for your guide and possibly a packer.
+Be sure to be clear about what is and isn’t included and how much extra money you’ll need.

 Step 1: Decide

 The first thing we did was decide we were going to do it.
 We made that decision 4 years ago when we first met and created The Mountain Project.
 We were determined to make it happen.
 Unless you make the decision to do something big, you’ll never, ever do it.
 So start here.
 Decide what it is you want to do.
 It could be a sheep hunt; maybe it’s something completely different.
 But do something.

 We got an email from a gentleman who watched our sheep series videos.
 His words of advice are priceless.
 Take a look: